fgadaleta/fitchain-contracts/README.md

 ```

 - Skip this step, if you are running local testnet.
-Configure `truffle.js` by adding the network IP address.
+Configure `truffle.js` by adding the network Id, host IP address, and port number.

 ```javascript